Jun10148/SP-Protocol/readme.md

 This also means, if a new client is made, the user has to also run "clients" again from any client.

+### Multi Server Usage
+1. Open 2 terminals.
+One at server1/ and the other at server2/
+2. Run ./server1_exec and ./server2_exec on each respective terminal
+3. type in localhost:9003 on server1's terminal.
+Then type localhost:9002 on server2's

+* Alternatively to the above, typing a different ip:port allows the server instance to connect to another running program if available

+4. Much like the single server, create more terminals to create users using ./client1_exec [username] or ./client2_exec [username]
+5. Interact between users similarly to the single server.
+Remember to initialise clients using "clients" for each server